 West Mersea Town Council try to contribute positively towards the Colchester Biodiversity Action Plan on its Urban habitats.

 The Town Council own the beach and water meadow from the Monkey Steps to Hove Creek.
 It is maintained by our Groundsmen under the guidance of English Nature.
 The Meadow is a SSSI - A Site of Special Scientific Interest.
 Our aim is to keep the water meadow true to its past and in keeping with the natural surroundings.
 The Willow and Aspen trees are pollarded every three years.
 The Reed Bed is cut back on a three year cycle.
+The trees along Coast Road, from the bottom of Hove Hill to the Monkey Steps are all protected by Tree Preservation Orders.

 In 1965 Dr Alec Grant of the Mersea Island Society registered a 400 yard stretch of the meadow under the Commons Registration Act 1965 as a Village Green.
 In 1984 a plaque was unveiled to commemorate this event by Mr Len Broadhurst, Mayor of West Mersea.